cceriani/marsrovers/README.md

 - Referenced by the Application project.

-- Does not use any NuGet package.
+- Doesn't use any NuGet package.

-**Application**
+- There are only two models in this project.
+The model RoverInstruction that contains a Rover instance and a string with the navigation instructions, and the model Rover that contains the position and heading of a specific Mars Rover.
+Each model has its own Validators in the ModelNavigation folder of the Application project.

-- This is the Application project.
+**Application project**

 - It is a class library project.